Derived equivalence for quantum symplectic resolutions: Introduction

 \subsection{Acknowledgments}

 The authors are indebted to David Ben-Zvi for extensive conversations, and for patiently answering numerous questions about compactly generated categories; and to Toby Stafford for teaching them about noncommutative \v{C}ech complexes.
-The authors are grateful to Gwyn Bellamy, Iain Gordon, Travis Schedler, and Ben Webster for very helpful comments and suggestions.
+The authors are grateful to Gwyn Bellamy, Will Donovan, Iain Gordon, Ivan Losev, Travis Schedler, Susan Sierra, Ben Webster, and Michael Wemyss for very helpful comments and suggestions.

-The first author is supported by a Royal Society research fellowship.
-The second author was supported by NSF grant DMS-0757987.
+The first author was supported by a Royal Society research fellowship.
+The second author was supported by NSF grant DMS-0757987, NSA grant H98230-12-1-0216, and NSF grant DMS-1159468.